Immigration Reform & Border Security

 Due to years of inaction on the part of the federal government, our country now faces an illegal immigration crisis.
 Federal laws go unenforced, leaving cash-strapped state and local governments to fend for themselves.
 When state governments take steps on their own to fill the void created by Washington, they are often met with resistance from the Obama administration.

 Making matters worse, the President constantly speaks of his desire to offer amnesty to illegal immigrants.
 Amnesty is not an option.
 We must not reward people for breaking the law.
 I firmly believe that anyone seeking to become a citizen should do so legally.
+We are a nation based on laws and those laws must be respected.

 Securing the borders requires that we allocate the resources, surveillance technology and manpower necessary to ensure that individuals crossing our borders are doing so legally.
-At a time when our nation continues to live under the threat of international terrorism, it is of the utmost importance that we establish border security.
+At a time when our nation continues to live under the threat of international terrorism, it is of the utmost importance that we strengthen border security.
 By starting here, we will prevent millions of illegal immigrants from infringing upon every legal citizen’s right to pursue the American dream.
 Most importantly, no immigration reform policies we pass will be effective until we secure the border.
 Adding more rules to the books without enforcing the ones we have will do little good in the long run.

 We are a nation of immigrants and must remain welcoming to those who want to achieve the American Dream.
 However, it is vital that we enforce the law and ensure the safety and security of our nation.
 We must look to forward-thinking solutions to our problem with illegal immigration, not the failed policies of the past.